 Responsive, engaging teaching involves improvisation!
 Since 2008, I have been lucky enough to be an active company member of Portland Playback Theatre.
 Playback Theater joins the art of improvisation with the real-life stories of audience members to create a one-of-a-kind night, a community-building performance that honors the universal in everyone’s story.

-I love hamming it up, and like to think that my years of doing improv inform my ability to access quite a range of emotions.
-When emotions enter the dance of life, it becomes personal.
-Using the expressive power of the emotions in a Nia class allows us each to recognize and sense the personalization of our movement, both in class and beyond.
+I love hamming it up, and like to think that my years of doing improv inform my ability to access a range of emotions.
+Using the expressive power of the emotions in a Nia class allows us each to recognize and personalize our movement, both in class and beyond.
 That’s another one of the unique gifts of Nia.

 Click here to listen to a half hour interview about career paths, finding your passion, Nia and Playback.